 A few different strains of marijuana are available, each with a different cannabinoid profile.
 CBD (cannabidiol) is one of these cannabinoids, and it has many medical benefits without getting you high at all!
 For example, CBD can help treat anxiety and depression, while THC can cause paranoia and anxiety.

-Higher THC Levels Are Not Always A Good Thing
+Why Higher THC Cannabis is Not Always A Good Thing

 While THC is the main chemical found in marijuana, it’s not the only one.
 There are over 100 chemical compounds in the plant that have been identified so far.